ehtsham623/restApiDemo/README.md

 ## Getting Started

-Install all dependencies using `flutter pug get`
+* Install all dependencies using `flutter pug get`

-This project is a starting point for a Flutter application.

 Project utilize https://reqres.in/ api to fetch users data